saiduc/2048-Cpp/README.md

 A simple command line implementation of the 2048 game.
 This was a project as part of a programming module at Imperial College London.
 This was actually the first time I'd ever touched C++ and so it was a fun way to get started.

 ## Usage
 Compile it however you compile C++ programs on your OS.
-For macOS and Linux with the G++ compiler, run within the directory the source file is in:
+For macOS and Linux with the gcc compiler, run within the directory the source file is in:
 ```
 g++ 2048.cpp -o 2048
 ```